Panax Ginseng

 What are the side effects of Panax Ginseng?

 Avoid in cases of high pitta with signs of excess heat, inflammation, fever, hypertension, acid reflux.
 Not recommended during acute infections with fever, as ginseng may "lock in" the pathogen according to Chinese medical theory.
 May interact with blood-thinning medications (warfarin), diabetes medications (may enhance hypoglycemic effect), and MAO inhibitors.
 Excessive use can cause "ginseng abuse syndrome", insomnia, nervousness, hypertension, and diarrhea.
 Not recommended during pregnancy.
 Children under 12 should avoid use.
 Discontinue at least 7 days before surgery due to potential effects on blood clotting and blood sugar.
-When taken appropriately for your constitution, side effects are generally minimal.
+When taken appropriately for the constitution, side effects are generally minimal.

 Which dosha type benefits most from Panax Ginseng?